-V. THE COMCAST/TWC MERGER WOULD HARM COMPETITION
+IV.
+THE COMCAST/TWC MERGER WOULD HARM COMPETITION

 Comcast and TWC claim that their proposed merger does not raise any competition concerns.
 They claim that it would not increase their buyer power over programming or their market power in local television and broadband markets.
 They claim that courts rejected the "buyer power" concern as "not supported by the marketplace facts."
-And they claim that courts have vacated the FCC's 30 percent cap on national subscriber market share because cable operators "no longer have the bottleneck power over programming that concerned the Congress in 1992."
+And they claim that courts vacated the FCC's 30 percent cap on national subscriber market share because cable operators "no longer have the bottleneck power over programming that concerned the Congress in 1992."

-Comcast and TWC simply misstate the law.
+Comcast and TWC simply misstate the case law.
 The Second Circuit just last year rejected the very same argument by the cable companies.
-The court responded that the "relevant market in [the D.C.
-Circuit Comcast case on which Comcast and TWC rely in their filing] was the national MVPD market, not local MVPD markets. ...
+The court responded that the "relevant market in [the 2009 D.C.
+Circuit Comcast case to which Comcast and TWC refer in their FCC filing] was the overall national MVPD market, not local MVPD markets. . . .
 As the D.C.
-Circuit has pointed out in the subsequent cases ... cable operators retain market power in certain local MVPD markets."
-Moreover, the Second Circuit found, despite the growth of satellite and telephone MVPDs, the entrenched cable companies still wield significant market power.
-So too the D.C.
-Circuit found in 2011, in Cablevision, that the vertically-integrated cable companies possessed significant market power.
-Here, given Comcast/TWC's dominance in many key local markets, Comcast would wield significant buyer power to harm competition and consumer choice even though its nationwide share of all subscribers might register at less than 30 percent.
+Circuit has pointed out in the subsequent cases . . . cable operators retain market power in certain local MVPD markets."
+The Second Circuit found that, despite the growth of satellite and telephone-based MVPDs, the entrenched cable companies still wield significant market